tankiJong/hyde/_posts/2019-7-11-Using-DXC-In-Practice.md

    assert_win( support.CreateInstance( CLSID_DxcContainerReflection, &pReflection ) );
    assert_win( support.CreateInstance( CLSID_DxcLibrary, &pLibrary ) );

-   assert_win( pReflection->Load(&pBlob) );
+   assert_win( pReflection->Load( &pBlob ) );
-   assert_win( pReflection->FindFirstPartKind(hlsl::DFCC_DXIL, &shaderIdx) );
+   assert_win( pReflection->FindFirstPartKind( hlsl::DFCC_DXIL, &shaderIdx ) );
-   assert_win( pReflection->GetPartReflection(shaderIdx, IID_PPV_ARGS(&pShaderReflection)) );
+   assert_win( pReflection->GetPartReflection( shaderIdx, IID_PPV_ARGS(&pShaderReflection )) );
 ```

 There are two things may potentially bring confusion.
-If you were using `dxcapi.h` from WDK only, you would not be able to do that.
+If you were using `dxcapi.h` from WDK only, you would not be able to compile this code.
 Because `hlsl::DFCC_DXIL` is defined in `dxc/DxilContainer/DxilContainer.h`.
 The second thing is more related to Visual Studio.
 VS has a built-in HLSL compiler, which can compile shader files of SM6 and can be avaiable as header files or binary files.
 But you will not be able to feed these binary files(even they are SM6) into `IDxcContainerReflection` and it will complain.
 I am not sure the reason, but I would appreciate it if someone can clarify this :).

 ## Create Root Signature from Shader